spirali/twinsong/README.md

 - **No Dependencies**: Package is statically linked with no external dependencies.
 - **Clean Python Kernel**: Kernel uses a clean Python instance just with a Rust module, avoiding loading unnecessary Python modules or starting additional Python threads.
+  * Optional dependency of kernel is serialziation library `dill` for some advance features

 ## Status